Monte Amiata is renowned for its wide variety of fantastic, and above all, affordable winter sports.

 The ski season in the Maremma starts on December 23 each year and finishes on March 11, weather permitting.

 You can choose from a range of ticket options from hourly ski passes to consecutive discounted day passes up to a week long.
-Buy yours from the mountain ticket desk or check out the official website
+Buy yours from the mountain ticket desk or check out the official website (Italian only).

 Separate yourself from the pack and go Nordic skiing!
 But beware, this sport really works out your inner thighs are you pull yourself and your tennis racket shaped skis through the mostly flat terrain.